Appreciating Black Cats

 We can go on about how black cats are actually lucky in countries like Japan and China.
 Or how it has been found that black cats live longer and are believed to have stronger immune systems.
 Or even the fact that they are rare, because black is normally associated with the X chromosome so it skips a generation.

-But instead, we're going to highlight a few amazing black adventure cats, who are totally crushing it on the world of Social Media!
+But instead, we're going to highlight a few amazing black catexplorers, who are totally crushing it on the world of Social Media!

 Nathan was found abandoned in a box by a highway.